LarsNorlander/dev-diary/swift.md

 ### 2:07 PM

 Finally got to understand the Towers of Hanoi and it's actually quite amazing once you get it.
 I've also done the exercises listed for the first chapter including a version of fibonacci that does it iteratively and with memoization, a wrapper for the BitVector class, a Tower of Hanoi solver, and encrypting an image.

+## September 6, 2018

+### 2:24 PM

+Did the DNA search section of Chapter 2, which is all about searching.
+I've known about linear search and binary search for a while now but writing them out makes for a good exercise.